rstcheck/rstcheck/docs/source/usage/config.rst

 parent directory is searched next.
 This continues up the directory tree until the root directory.
 If no config file is found, the default values for each setting apply.

-This whole mechanic is deactivated, when a config file or directory is explicity set.
+This whole mechanic is deactivated, when a config file or directory is explicitly set.
 See the `Configuration file`_ section for more information on setting a config file/directory.

 ``rstcheck`` supports two types of config formats: **INI** and **TOML**.